-- The broader adoption and commercialization of wood-based products in the construction of high-rise buildings; - The replication of demonstrated wood-based buildings; and - Canada's transition to a more wood-inclusive construction industry.
+- Broader adoption and commercialization of wood-based products in the construction of bridges; - Replication of demonstrated wood-based bridges; and - Canada's transition to a more wood-inclusive construction industry.

 2.2 Program Duration

 The GCWood Program will end on March 31, 2022.
 Completion of physical works on selected demonstration projects may extend until March 31, 2024 but all costs eligible for GCWood funding must be incurred prior to the Program's end date.